dga711/SessionEzPzMod/README.md

 I made a video showing you the simple process [here](https://youtu.be/vQXdg9g0M8Y)

+**Note:** The [Mapswitcher v2.0 by rodriada000](https://github.com/rodriada000/SessionMapSwitcher) now has the patch included and is compatible.
+Use that to skip the manual steps below.

 1. Download [here](https://github.com/dga711/SessionEzPzMod/releases) and unpack EzPzMod somewhere.
 2. Open EzPzMod
 3. The path to the Session folder should already be set.
 Otherwise click "Select Folder" and browse to Session folder.